California RCFE Attorney

-Michael Benavides represents California Residential Care Facilities for the Elderly in license revocation proceedings and employment law litigation.
+Michael Benavides represents California Residential Care Facilities for the Elderly in license revocation proceedings.
 He has defended RCFE’s in formal administrative hearings, non-compliance conferences and settlement negotiations.
-Through his years of experience representing RCFE’s Michael Benavides has a comprehensive understanding of Title 22 regulations, Health and Safety Code statutes and standard practices.
-If D.S.S. is attempting to revoke your RCFE license or you are being sued by a former caregiver for wage and hour violations, call Michael Benavides at (916) 596-1018 for a free phone consultation.
+Through his experience representing RCFE’s Michael has a comprehensive understanding of Title 22 regulations, Health and Safety Code statutes and business practices.
+If D.S.S. is attempting to revoke your license call Michael Benavides at (916) 596-1018 for a free phone consultation.

 - License Revocation Defense

 - Wage & Hour Defense

 Michael Benavides defends Residential Care Facilities for the Elderly (RCFE’s) in license revocation proceedings initiated by Community Care Licensing and the Legal Division of the Department of Social Services.
 If you have received a Temporary Suspension Order or Accusation you must act quickly to protect your license.
 Prior to strict deadlines you or your attorney must file a Notice of Defense, request discovery and present a strong defense in settlement negotiations.
 Michael Benavides can begin representation the same day you call (916) 596-1018 for a free phone consultation.

 Due to the nature of 24-hour care many RCFE’s are sued by former caregivers for wage and hour violations including failure to pay minimum wage and overtime, waiting time penalties, failure to provide meal and rest breaks, and failure to provide accurate wage statements.
 Many of these claims arise from live-in caregivers or caregivers working shifts in excess of 8 hours.